-The focus on the CSL was on driving dynamics and this was achieved by reducing the weight, reducing the center of gravity, reducing the weight at the edges of the car, widening the track, producing a semi-slick tyre with Michelin, making the engine response sharper and turning the suspension to make all this work.
+The focus on the CSL was on driving dynamics and this was achieved by reducing the weight, reducing the center of gravity, reducing the weight at the edges of the car, widening the track, producing an innovative semi-slick tyre with Michelin, making the engine response sharper and turning the suspension to make all this work.

 A comprehensive list of different parts used in the CSL is available here, but here I will explain a bit more about the M3 CSL.

 1. The tyre - the original Michelin Pilot Sport Cup

 BMW with Michelin developed the first road-approved Michelin semi-slick tyre - the Michelin Pilot Sport Cup which was designed for the M3 CSL.